Hyssopus officinalis

 Hyssopus officinalis or hyssop is a shrub in the Lamiaceae or mint family native to Southern Europe, the Middle East, and the region surrounding the Caspian Sea.
 Due to its purported properties as an antiseptic, cough reliever, and expectorant, it has been used in traditional herbal medicine.

 Description

 Hyssop is a brightly coloured shrub or subshrub that ranges from 30 to 60 cm in height.
 The stem is woody at the base, from which grow a number of upright branches.
 Its leaves are lanceolate, dark green, and from 2 to 2.5 cm long.

-During the summer, hyssop produces pink, blue, or, more rarely, white fragrant flowers.
+During the summer, hyssop produces pink, blue (ssp. aristadus), or, more rarely, white fragrant (ssp. f. albus) flowers.
 These give rise to small oblong tetra-achenes.